 A coat rack is a cheap and easy way to de-clutter any entrance or foyer.
 Instead of piling up coats on the back of a chair, or hanging them inside a closet, a coat rack gives you the option to hang up coats where they’re easy to access.

-When hanging a coat rack in drywall you’ll need to consider how you’ll anchor it securely.
+When hanging anything in drywall you’ll need to consider how you’ll anchor it securely.
 Simply driving screws directly into drywall won’t give you a secure hold, as the threads have nothing to grip onto, resulting in a screw that will tear out of the wall at the slightest bit of pressure.

 Luckily, installing a coat rack is a simple job that anyone can accomplish with just a few basic tools and a little planning.
 Let’s look at how to hang a coat rack on drywall in step-by-step detail.